trimstray/nginx-admins-handbook/doc/RULES.md

   > In my opinion you should always use HTTPS instead of HTTP (use HTTP only for redirection to HTTPS) to protect your website, even if it doesn’t handle sensitive communications and don’t have any mixed content.
 The application can have many sensitive places that should be protected.

-  > Always put login page, registration forms, all subsequent authenticated pages, contact forms, and payment details forms in HTTPS to prevent injection and sniffing.
+  > Always put login page, registration forms, all subsequent authenticated pages, contact forms, and payment details forms in HTTPS to prevent sniffing and injection (attacker can inject code into an unencrypted HTTP transmission, so it always increases the risk to alter the content, even if someone only reads non-critical content.
+See [Man-in-the-browser attack](https://owasp.org/www-community/attacks/Man-in-the-browser_attack)).
 Them must be accessed only over TLS to ensure your traffic is secure.

   > If page is available over TLS, it must be composed completely of content which is transmitted over TLS.
 Requesting subresources using the insecure HTTP protocol weakens the security of the entire page and HTTPS protocol.
 Modern browsers should blocked or report all active mixed content delivered via HTTP on pages by default.